movementlabsxyz/MIP/MIP/mip-84/README.md

 - L2-->L1 direction:

-The relayer submits a proof on L1 that the transfer was initiated succesfully on the L2 chain and is part of the L1 verified ZK proof of the commitment of the L2 chain.
+The relayer submits a proof on L1 that the transfer was initiated successfully on the L2 chain and is part of the L1 verified ZK proof of the commitment of the L2 chain.

 - L1 --> L2 direction: